TechnoBro03/LingeringLoot/README.md

 ## Installation
 * Click "Code" -> "Download ZIP".
+* Copy the folder within the ZIP file.
 * Open Minecraft.
 * Select the world you want to install the datapack to, click "Edit" -> "Open world folder".
-* Open the "datapacks" folder, and put the ZIP file into it.
+* Open the "datapacks" folder, and paste the folder inside.
 * Type /reload if you are in the world during the installation.
 * The pack should now be enabled in the world and you should see an in-game message.